rollkit/docs/docs/tutorials/cosmwasm.md

 [here](https://docs.celestia.org/developers/node-tutorial),
 or start up yournode.

-## Setting up your environment for CosmWasm on Celestia
+## 🖥Setting up your environment for CosmWasm on Celestia

 Now the `wasmd` binary is built, we need to setup a local network that communicates between `wasmd` and Rollkit.

-### Initializing CosmWasm rollup with a bash script
+### 🗞️Initializing CosmWasm rollup with a bash script

 We have a handy `init.sh` found in this repo [here](https://github.com/rollkit/docs/tree/main/docs/scripts/cosmwasm).